 This is a classical division: Potestas jurisdictionis: executive, administrative, legislative and jurisdiction - in clerical institutes only for the institute.
 Potestas dominativa - vocation, entrance, admitted when superior admits the authenticity of the vocation, she accepts the institute as the embodiment of her vocation.
 The authority comes from this - particular identity and vocation of institute and members - in mutuality - all serve in interdependence - the superior embodies and organizes this.
 Potestas domestica - organizing the house.
 Community will support if they understand and they shouldn't support if they don't.
 Use of juridical terms is only analogical - so the terms are only useful to a certain extent.
 Formation brings people into this reality - also sorts out motivations and the fit of religious life; vocation is a dynamic reality - leadership represents and serves the identity of the institute.
 Universal law gives more power of jurisdiction - the other two are more spelled out in Cx.

 §2 In clerical pontifical Superiors have in addition the ecclesiastical power of governance, for both the external and the internal forum.

-Legislative power pertains to general chapters, to a limited extent province chapters; executed by major superiors; Judicial power (theoretically).
+Legislative power pertains to general chapters, and to a limited extent to province chapters; executed by major superiors; Judicial power (theoretically).
 Why clerical pontifical? no practical difference, merely artificial.
 Ordinarii of canon 129.

 §3 The provisions of canons 131, 133 and 137-144 apply to the authority mentioned in §1.